kevinsctfries/Portfolio/README.md

 - **JavaScript (React)** - For building interactive user interfaces.
 - **TypeScript** - For type safety and better code maintainability.
 - **SCSS** - For more manageable and modular CSS.
+- **HashRouter** - To allow the functionality of BrowserRouter in gh-pages

 ## Features